sini/nixkraken/docs/src/guides/auth.md

 Return to the terminal where `gk-login` is running, paste the token (input is hidden), and press <kbd>Enter</kbd>.

-That's it!
+That is it!
 On the next GitKraken launch, you will be authenticated to your account.